chunatech/daaru/docs/transaction_results.md

 ## File rolling

 Results files are rolled by default at `10MB`.
-If an alternate rolling size in logging is set, cWeed will currently honor this size for results files as well.
+If an alternate rolling size in logging is set, daaru will currently honor this size for results files as well.

 ## Results `.csv` Fields